1 9 6 4 – 1 9 6 5 (USA)

 Singer Nancy Ames was the ‘TW3 girl’ and sang the opening and closing numbers in addition to participating in the body of the show.

-The setting and atmosphere resembled that of a cabaret, and the live broadcast (from New York) allowed the program to be highly topical.
-The emphasis of the show was on poking fun at people in high places.
+The setting and atmosphere resembled that of a cabaret, and the live broadcast (from New York) allowed the show to be highly topical.
+The emphasis was on poking fun at people in high places.
 Included in the format were comedy sketches, blackouts, musical production numbers, and news reports.

 Then there was the news report from Jackson, Mississippi, where UN paratroopers had just been dropped by Guatemalan Air Force planes, to rescue black ministers, missionaries, and civil rights workers.